Programs

 - The School District of Janesville has maintained international school partnerships since the 1970s

-- Since 2013, over 100 international students have attended high school in Janesville through JIEP's F-1 program
+- Since 2013, nearly 200 international students have attended high school in Janesville through JIEP's F-1 program

 - Approximately 30 international students attend Janesville high schools each school year